hpe-storage/python-hpedockerplugin/docs/system-reqs.md

 - OS version support for 3PAR (3.2.1 MU2, 3.2.2 upto MU3)
 - OS version support for StoreVirtual (11.5, 12.6)

+Limitations:

-NOTE: 3PAR FC support is currently not available.
+- 3PAR FC support is currently not available.
-      Docker Swarm support is currently not avialable
+- Docker Swarm support is currently not avialable

 Supported HPE 3PAR and StoreVirtual clients: